 ECS Service Broker for Pivotal Platform

 This documentation describes ECS Service Broker for Pivotal Cloud Foundry (PCF).

 ECS Service Broker for PCF registers a service broker on PCF and exposes its service plans on the Marketplace.
 Developers can provision buckets by creating instances of service plans using Apps Manager or the cf Command Line Interface (CLI) tool.

-ECS Service Broker for PCF lets you do the following:
+With ECS Service Broker for PCF, you can do the following:

 - Create and delete object storage buckets.